ComedicChimera/TaskCalendar/README.md

 ## Setup

 When you download the repo, you will need to create a data file to hold all your info.
-This will must be called `data.json` and exist in the main directory of your project.
+This must be called `data.json` and exist in the main directory of your project.
 It should look like this:

 ```json
 {